Energinet-DataHub/ARCHIVED-geh-aggregations/source/databricks/readme.md

 #### Install on your environment

-Building or rebuilding the devcontainer will run the following command:
 `python setup.py install`

 #### Create wheel

-Building or rebuilding the devcontainer will run the following command:
 `python setup.py sdist bdist_wheel`

 #### Run tests based on local changes